-My mother loves any Sweet Bread made with yeast dough.
-Especially at Easter.
-This year (after watching far too many episodes of the British Baking Challenge) I decided that I would try something fancy.
-A Hefezopf.
+My mother loves sweet bread made with yeast dough, especially during Easter.
+This year (after watching far too many episodes of the British Baking Challenge), I decided to step outside my comfort zone with a Hefezopf.
 This Hefezopf Recipe is an adaptation of Luisa Weiss’s “Rosinenzopf ” recipe from her fantastic cookbook Classic German Baking.
-Don’t be intimidated by the Yeast, or kneading.
-The dough comes together beautifully in the mixer… and as for the kneading?
-I usually have around 10 minutes of aggression in me to take out on some dough.
+Don’t be intimidated by the yeast or kneading.
+The dough comes together beautifully in the mixer.
+As for the kneading, I usually have around 10 minutes of aggression to take out on some dough.

-When I pulled out the ingredients, I was a bit irked to discover that we are out of raisins.
-I don’t mind, I’m not a big fan of the things, but Tech Guy loves them (he must have snacked them all away).
+I’m not a big fan of raisins.
 Rather than leave the fruit out, I chopped up some dried cranberries.
-Maybe they aren’t “traditional” but they are quite yummy.
-In the back of my pantry I found the box of Hagel Zucker that I brought home from my last trip to Germany.
-(See…. filling up my suitcase at the grocery store in Germany does have its advantages… you never know when you will NEED it, but it’s nice to have when you do. ) This means I was able to sprinkle the crust with crunchy bits of sugar to add just an extra touch of sweetness.
+Maybe they aren’t “traditional,” but they are pretty tasty and add more zip.
+In the back of my pantry, I found the box of Hagel Zucker that I brought home from my last trip to Germany.
+(I love using Hagel Zucker/ Pearl Sugar on baked goods, and it’s so easy to find in German stores.)
+I sprinkled the crust with crunchy bits of sugar to add just an extra touch of sweetness.
 YUM.
-Don’t have Hagel Zucker (Pearl Sugar)? you can order them here–> Hagel Zucker, or use sliced almonds.
+Don’t have Hagel Zucker (Pearl Sugar)?
+You can order it here–> Hagel Zucker.
+Alternatively, you can use sliced almonds.

-At Easter, you can use this same basic recipe and braid into a wreath shape to fill with colored Eggs… or even bake Hard Cooked Colored Eggs into the braids.
+At Easter, you can use this same basic recipe and braid it into a wreath shape to fill with colored cggs or foil wrapped chocolate eggs… or even bake hard-cooked colored eggs into the braids.
 (That will be something for me to try next.)
 A Hefezopf wreath makes a beautiful centerpiece on the Easter Breakfast table.

-But any day you make the Hefezopf recipe, you can serve it up with some good German butter and delicious jam for a wonderful breakfast treat or mid-day snack.
+Serve your Hefezopf with good German butter and delicious jam for a wonderful breakfast treat or mid-day snack.
 Or just eat it plain.
-(I find that even though I stored the bread in a plastic zipper bag, it did dry out a bit overnight… so the extra butter schmeared on it helps… especially for palates who are used to softer, sweeter baked goods).
+I found that even though I stored the bread in a plastic zipper bag, it did dry out a little bit overnight, so the extra butter helps, especially for palates who are used to softer, sweeter baked goods.

 Hefezopf Recipe